Bijman/srb2bld/README.md

 *Only 32bit binaries are supported.

-**Compiles and runs successfully with patch (for d4d1181ec6f commit).
+**Compiles and runs successfully with patch for commit d4d1181ec6f without setting -DSRB2_CONFIG_HAVE_DISCORDRPC=ON compilation flag.

 ***Compiles successfully, but it can throw SIGABRT error, when running game at low hardware performance.